fuadmmnf/Ekhoni_Doctor-Backend/resources/docs/source/index.md

 Parameter | Status | Description
 --------- | ------- | ------- | -------
-    `doctor` |  required  | The doctor id associated with the prescription.
+    `doctor` |  required  | The doctor id associated with the prescriptions.

 <!-- END_00ad29745cfa3a140a189cf4f45b667b -->